vtrifonov/http-api-mock/README.md

-Mmock
+HTTP API Mock
 =========

+HTTP API Mock is a fork of [MMock](https://github.com/jmartin82/mmock)

-Mmock is a testing and fast prototyping tool for developers:
+HTTP API Mock is a testing and fast prototyping tool for developers:

 Easy and fast HTTP mock server.

-* Download Mmock
+* Download HTTP API Mock
 * Create a mock definition.
-* Configure your application endpoints to use Mmock
+* Configure your application endpoints to use HTTP API Mock
 * Receive the expected responses
 * Inspect the requests in the web UI
 * Release it to a real server

-Built with Go - Mmock runs without installation on multiple platforms.
+Built with Go - HTTP API Mock runs without installation on multiple platforms.

 ### Features